-Upcoming Improvements for 2022
+Upcoming Improvements for 2025-2026

 The City of Kalamazoo has planned a systematic Multi-Year Capital Improvement Program to continue our mission of providing high quality drinking water in compliance with all regulatory requirements.
-This program will include upgrades to existing pipes, new water main construction, new water storage facilities, additional lead service replacements, and new iron and PFAS removal capabilities.
+This program will include upgrades to existing pipes, new water main construction, station corrosion control optimization upgrades, new water storage facilities, additional lead service replacements, and new iron and PFAS removal capabilities.